Delegate access tokens

 This guide familiarizes you with delegate access tokens.

 What's a delegate access token?Anchor link to section titled "What's a delegate access token?"

 A delegate access token is an OAuth access token with a subset of the total permissions of an app.

 Delegate access tokens are based on a parent API access token.
 The parent access token is used to authenticate your request for a delegate access token.

 The following diagram illustrates the delegate access token flow based on the actions of you, your app, and Shopify:

-The Partner creates an app and authenticates it to the GraphQL Admin or REST Admin API.
+The developer creates an app and authenticates it to the GraphQL Admin or REST Admin API.

 The app requests an access token for the shop from the Admin API.
 This is the parent token.

 Shopify authenticates the app and issues the access token.